Robertfarb/whiteboarding-curriculum/algorithms/time_complexity/big_o_practice.md

 12345 => 6 since 1 + 2 + 3 + 4 + 5 = 15, and 1 + 5 = 6.

 **NB**: you'll have to use bounding here.
-And even with that, it's really stinkin' hard!
+And even with that, it's really stinkin' hard!-->